 - To create a conical gradient shape the object must have an open shape.
 In this case, select the Create Conical Shape Preset command to create a preset, or the Create Conical Shape Style command to create a style from the gradient panel menu.

 The shape of a gradient can be interactively edited using the Gradient Shape tool.
-When the gradient shape tool is active, the selected linear, concentric or conical gradient object fill shape will be visible and can be edited in a similar way as a path or shape is edited using the Node tool.
+When the gradient shape tool is active, the selected linear, concentric or conical gradient shape will be visible and can be edited in a similar way as a path or shape is edited using the Node tool.

 The object referencing and object role mechanism of VectorStyler can also be used to define gradient shapes, by pointing a gradient shape to an object shape.
-When the object shape is changed (using the typical shape editing tools), all gradients using the shape style are automatically updated.
+When the referenced object shape is changed (using the typical shape editing tools), all gradients using the shape style are automatically updated.